-Best possible recommendation you can get are from existing portfolio companies, second best type is from people that the fund you are applying for has turned down in the past.
+The best possible recommendation you can get is from existing portfolio companies, the second-best type is from people that the fund you are applying for has turned down in the past.
 Additionally, other employees of the company/fund can also help.
 Get them all.
-Have them send their emails to the GP or hiring manager right after the in person interviews.
+Have them send their emails to the GP or hiring manager right after the in-person interviews.
 Timing on references is crucial.
-You want them to come in, before the manager goes out to request them.
+You want them to come in before the manager goes out to request them.

-At FundersClub I get to source and close my own deals with more freedom than traditional VCs.
-As an associate that has been in the business for 7 months I can put it on my resume that I have been fortunate enough to co-invest with Tier-1 firms, such as RedPoint, Trinity and A16Z.
-Having freedom to pursue a path in Venture is an important aspect that you want to account for when you are starting in this business.
+At FundersClub I get to the source and close my own deals with more freedom than traditional VCs.
+As an associate that has been in the business for 7 months, I can put it on my resume that I have been fortunate enough to co-invest with Tier-1 firms, such as RedPoint, Trinity, and A16Z.
+Having the freedom to pursue a path in Venture is an important aspect that you want to account for when you are starting in this business.
 I recall asking a friend of mine that works in one of the most traditional firms in the business:

-me: how do you make partner at firm x?
+me: how do you make a partner at firm x?

 I've heard from others that if you want to get rich fast, become a founder.
-Venture is the "get rich slow" path and I tend to agree.
+The venture is the "get rich slow" path and I tend to agree.
 Once you are in and have proven results, the next step is to have access to carry.

-Founders are probably some of the most demanding type of clients that you will ever have.
+Founders are probably some of the most demanding types of clients that you will ever have.
 The best ones are all-in their business and you should always be available to serve them.
-Once thing I've realized is that being in Venture can easily consume most of your life.
-Every weekend I'll have 2–3 calls that are related with work.
+One thing I've realized is that being in Venture can easily consume most of your life.
+Every weekend I'll have 2–3 calls that are related to work.
 I love it, so it's not a problem.
 But I think it will only work for you if you are truly passionate about making a difference for founders.
 We are in the service business.

 I would not have gotten this job without the help of some incredible mentors that were supportive both from the tactical and spiritual level.
 They shared with me the difficulties of the profession and provided me on-point advice on next steps and even helped me with my email responses to the FundersClub team.
 Some of them were kind enough to provide me a positive recommendation.